Little Blue Lake: Exploration

 Exploration of the lake's underwater environment commenced in the 1950s.
 The lake’s submerged extent was surveyed by Lewis and Stace in 1980 and by the Cave Divers Association of Australia (CDAA) during the 1990s.

 Present day

 The lake is a popular venue for swimming and cave diving.

 The land which includes the sinkhole was dedicated as a reserve "for the purposes of a Public Pleasure Resort" under the Crown Lands Act 1929 on 19 March 1986 and placed under "the Care, Control and Management" of the former District Council of Port MacDonnell.

 The District Council of Grant installed stairs and a floating pontoon in 2002 to improve the lake’s amenity for both residents and visitors after a review of public safety.
 A parking area also exists on the lake's east side.
-Access for cave diving is limited to holders of the CDAA Deep Cavern grade.
+Diving in the sinkhole is only permitted for cave divers who hold at least the CDAA Deep Cavern grade rating.